Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/Bring-your-own-Notifications.md

 ![policyAssignmentParametersNotificationAssets section](../../media/NotificationAssets_Params_2.png)

-{{< hint type=Note >}}
+> [!note]
-The steps for retrieving the resource ID for the notification type is documented in the ***Parameter Configuration*** paragraph present in one of the following deployment guides:
+> The steps for retrieving the resource ID for the notification type is documented in the ***Parameter Configuration*** paragraph present in one of the following deployment guides:

-- For deploying with GitHub Actions, refer to [Deploy with GitHub Actions](../../HowTo/deploy/Deploy-with-GitHub-Actions).
+>
-- For deploying with Azure Pipelines, refer to [Deploy with Azure Pipelines](../../HowTo/deploy/Deploy-with-Azure-Pipelines).
+> - For deploying with GitHub Actions, refer to [Deploy with GitHub Actions](../../HowTo/deploy/Deploy-with-GitHub-Actions).
-- For deploying with Azure CLI, refer to [Deploy with Azure CLI](../../HowTo/deploy/Deploy-with-Azure-CLI).
+> - For deploying with Azure Pipelines, refer to [Deploy with Azure Pipelines](../../HowTo/deploy/Deploy-with-Azure-Pipelines).
-- For deploying with Azure PowerShell, refer to [Deploy with Azure PowerShell](../../HowTo/deploy/Deploy-with-Azure-PowerShell).
+> - For deploying with Azure CLI, refer to [Deploy with Azure CLI](../../HowTo/deploy/Deploy-with-Azure-CLI).
-{{< /hint >}}
+> - For deploying with Azure PowerShell, refer to [Deploy with Azure PowerShell](../../HowTo/deploy/Deploy-with-Azure-PowerShell).

 ## Conditional deployment behavior